aarontekluuu/arbopionions/SECURITY_AUDIT.md

 ## Executive Summary

-This audit identifies security edge cases and potential vulnerabilities in the opinion.arb terminal codebase.
+This audit identifies security edge cases and potential vulnerabilities in the pm.ag terminal codebase.
 The application is currently read-only (no order execution), but several security improvements should be implemented before adding trading functionality.

 **Risk Level Summary:**
 - 🔴 **Critical:** 2 issues